ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Reporting, and Conformance (DMARC) protocol.

-DMARC permits the owner of an email author's domain name to enable verification of the domain's use, to indicate the Domain Owner's or Public Suffix Operator's message handling preference regarding failed verification, and to request reports about the use of the domain name.
+DMARC permits the owner of an email author's domain name to enable validation of the domain's use, to indicate the Domain Owner's or Public Suffix Operator's message handling preference regarding failed validation, and to request reports about the use of the domain name.
 Mail receiving organizations can use this information when evaluating handling choices for incoming mail.